 What’s to stop energy suppliers from charging consumers whatever they like for their energy?
 Believe it or not, for a long time there was absolutely nothing.
 And, as you might suspect, this led to an exponential rise in energy prices in the years since privatisation.
 By the late 2010s Ofgem realised that it needed to intervene on behalf of energy consumers to protect them from potential profiteering.

 As such, the Energy Price Cap was established in January of 2019.
 This places an upward limit on what energy suppliers can charge their customers per year for their energy.
 This changes every 6 months and is adjusted in line with energy suppliers’ costs and the state of the broader economy.
-As of 1st of October 2020 this stands at £1,042.
+As of 1st of October 2021, the Energy Price Cap stands at £1,277.
 You can see historical Energy Price Caps in the table below:

 The UK Energy Ombudsman Services